Tourist Visa for Brazil – How to get and extend it

 - Posted by: Amanda Ennes

 If you are planning on visiting Brazil soon but is not sure how to obtain a tourist visa for Brazil, we are here to help you.

 You may not even need a tourist visa for Brazil.
 Tourists from many countries – such as the U.S.A., Canada, Japan, and Australia – don’t need to apply for a tourist visa.
-All you need when embarking to Brazil is a passport valid for six months past the date of your entry in Brazil; and a return ticket or proof you are able to pay for your stay in Brazil.
+All you need when embarking to Brazil is a passport valid for six months past the date of your entry in Brazil; and a return ticket or proof you can pay for your stay in Brazil.